tornado4444/Vulkan/README.md

 # Learning Vulkan.
 I start learn Vulkan.
-So, it's really was difficul to learn it. e
+So, it's really was difficul to learn it.